Some questions you may have about counselling in general and my practice in particular

 You can pay with bank card, cash, PayPal or bank transfer.
 Fees are payable in advance or at the end of the session.

 Yes.
-I offer counselling via Zoom, Skype or via telephone.
+I offer counselling via Zoom or via telephone.

 Yes, it is confidential, but there are limits to it.
 What that means is that there are a very few occasions when I might need to talk to another trusted professional adult about what you tell me.
 If I felt you or someone else is at risk of being hurt, I have a duty of care to consult with other relevant professionals.

-The records are protected by password and stored in encrypted electronic format in a cloud storage system which meets the security requirements of the GDPR.
+The records are hand written and are stored in a locked cabinet which meets the security requirements of the GDPR.

-Records will be kept securely for a period after counselling has ended (up to 60 months) and will then be securely destroyed.
+Records will be kept securely for a period of 60 months (this is a requirement by my insurer) and will then be securely destroyed.